apache/fury-site/docs/community/how_to_release.md

 Among them, `keys.openpgp.org` is a randomly selected keyserver, you can use keyserver.ubuntu.com or any other full-featured keyserver.

 #### Check whether the key is created successfully
-Uploading takes about one minute; after that, you can check by your email at the corresponding keyserver.
+Uploading takes about one minute; after that, you can check by email at the corresponding keyserver.

 Uploading keys to the keyserver is mainly for joining a [Web of Trust](https://infra.apache.org/release-signing.html#web-of-trust).